Supported Barcode Types

 About barcode conversion

-When NeatPass converts a barcode, the encoded data stays exactly the same, only the visual format changes.
+Inside NeatPass, all barcodes display in their original format.
+When you add a pass to Apple Wallet, non-native barcodes are converted automatically - the encoded data stays exactly the same, only the visual format changes.
 Learn more about conversion.

 For best results